Matthews Station Parking

 NC-51 and Idlewild Rd.
-Roundabout- This project consists of a new roundabout at the intersection of Idlewild Road and Matthews-Mint Hill Road.
+Roundabout - This project consists of a new roundabout at the intersection of Idlewild Road and Matthews-Mint Hill Road.
 It is currently in engineering design and will be designed to fit with the future widening of Matthews-Mint Hill Road.
 Construction is expected to start in the summer of 2014 with the completion in December 2014.
 This is a joint NCDOT -Town project.

-NC-51 Superstreet- This projects will widen the eastbound lane of Matthews-Mint Hill Road from the corner of Matthews-Mint Hill Road and Matthews Township Drive, to Phillips Road.
+NC-51 Improvements - This projects will widen the eastbound lane of Matthews-Mint Hill Road from the corner of Matthews-Mint Hill Road and Matthews Township Drive, to Phillips Road.
 Traffic from Matthews-Mint Hill Road will be able to use a new u-turn area to legally go eastbound on Matthews Township Parkway.
 A new 10-foot sidewalk will be added to the a portion of the south side of Matthews-Mint Hill Road.
 This project is currently in engineering design.
 Construction is expected to start in the summer of 2014 and being completed in December 2014.
 This is a joint NCDOT -Town project.

 485/Weddington Road Interchange - This project was delayed and is now beyond the current Long Range Transportation Plan (LRTP).